microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

     <img src="./media/FHIR-Bulk_Loader_Error_Response_Edit.png" height="428">

-+ In the editor view, look for status codes.
++ , look for status codes.
 For example, in the image below we see a `201` status code, meaning success.
 The log shows an endpoint for a FHIR Resource `ExplanationOfBenefit/<resourceId>`, indicating that this Resource (`ExplanationOfBenefit/<resourceId>`) has been successfully persisted in Azure API for FHIR from the bulk ingest operation.

     <img src="./media/FHIR-Bulk_Loader_Bundles_Processed_Result_Edit_Edit.png" height="428">